Website Redesign Guide: Tips to Spruce Up Your Site

 5. Define your ideal buyer persona

-Having lots of traffic on your website is good, but it still comes down to quality over quantity in web design.
+Having lots of traffic on your website is good, but quality matters over quantity when it comes to conversions.
 What good is having all those visitors if none of them actually buy your product or services?